ArcadeHustle/LindyLiberation/README.md

 "He's not the one that made it, he just acquired the rights to sell it, I could be wrong"<br>
 https://youtu.be/UGPNoUuQrgk?t=149

-Back in the early days DarkDawg Lindbergh Multigame Kit was one of few non hacked up multi's for Lindy!
-Mitsu also sold single games for archival purposes. <br>
+Back in the early days DarkDawg Lindbergh Multigame Kit was one of few non hacked up multi's for Lindy!<br>
 "We sell a different version that does not have so many hacks and that stays more true to the original.'<br>
-"We can sell you a kit with just VF5 Final Showdown for $145."<br>
 https://www.arcade-projects.com/forums/index.php?thread/139-sega-lindbergh-help/

 About a week after Formally introducing: DarkDawg Collaborations, Mitsu started selling the Lindy multi kit. <br>